 Frequently Asked Questions¶

-FAQs for Stream Data Processing¶
+FAQs for Stream Processing are as follows:

 A: For the Standalone Mode, the underlying resources cannot be horizontally expanded, so the running resources are limited.
 However, the resource utilization efficiency of the Standalone Mode is high, and it is suitable for processing data with small traffic.
-For the Cluster Mode, the underlying resources can be horizontally expanded to meet the resource requirement of stream processing jobs, and it is suitable for processing data with big traffic.
+For the Cluster Mode, the underlying resources can be horizontally expanded to meet the resource requirement of stream processing pipelines, and it is suitable for processing data with big traffic.

 - The input point data is not uploaded as expected, so no output data is generated.